 - Leadership Skills: Nurse practitioners are often looked upon as leaders.
 NPs should be prepared to coach and mentor other nurses, lead problem-solving efforts, contribute to team building, and help build a positive culture.

-- Critical-thinking Skills: Critical-thinking skills help NPs provide better care, improve patient safety, and recognize changes in a patient’s medical status.
-It can also lead to innovation and better decision making.
+- Critical-Thinking Skills: Critical-thinking skills help NPs provide better care, improve patient safety, and recognize changes in a patient’s medical status.
+It can also lead to innovation and better decision-making.

 Key Hard Skills for Nurse Practitioners

 - Basic Emergency and Urgent Care Skills: A solid grasp of basic emergency and urgent care skills allows NPs to quickly assess and address medical issues.
-Examples include dressing wounds, providing IV therapy, assessing the respiratory system, and chest tube management.
+Examples include dressing wounds, providing intravenous therapy, assessing the respiratory system, and chest tube management.

 - Patient Education: Skilled NPs provide health education and counseling to patients and their families.
-This can help them understand diagnoses and treatments, make lifestyle changes to improve health conditions and learn how to provide at-home care.
+This can help them understand diagnoses and treatments, make lifestyle changes to improve health conditions, and learn how to provide at-home care.

 History of Nurse Practitioners